MateoSegura/ESP32-Utilities/examples/README.md

 These libraries are the results of working with the ESP32 family of MCUs for 3+ years.
 These libraries are great for writting performant applications, fast.

-If you've wrote code using the Arduino framework, these libraries are here to help you take it to the next step.
+If you've written code using the Arduino framework, these libraries are here to help you take it to the **next level**.
 Although I love the ESP-IDF for the ESP32, it's only made for the ESP32 MCU, and I would like to use other chips for different applications, in the future.

 These libraries are very easy to port to other architectures like the iMXRT processor in the Teensy boards, and I have plans of doing so in the future.